webbyrom/kalys/wp-content/plugins/the-events-calendar/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [6.0.8] 2023-01-26 =

+* Fix - Modifications to custom tables registration to ensure all sites get the new 6.0 table schema, preventing 404 and other related issues.
+[TEC-4631]
+* Fix - Prevent Yoast SEO 19.2 notice due to integration with The Events Calendar [TEC-4662]
+* Language - 5 new strings added, 171 updated, 1 fuzzied, and 8 obsoleted.

 = [6.0.7.1] 2023-01-19 =